oils-for-unix/oils/doc/what-is-oil.md

     proc main {
     }

-## High-Level Descriptions

-## Oil Mostly Borrows From Other Languages

-Trying to be conservative.
-Not inventing anything new!!!

-- Shell for the command syntax.
-Piplines, ;, and && ||.

-- Python for expression language:
-  - [x for x in range(3) if x]

-- JavaScript:
-  - dict literal -- also probably "object literal"
-  - control flow looks like C/JavaScript: if (x) { x } else { x }

-- Ruby
-  - blocks
-- Perl
-  - @ sigil, `push` builtin resemblance
-  - agglomeration of DSLS: awk/sed.
-    - Oil is more like sh/awk/make/regex.  regex is grep/sed.
-- Julia
-  - also has blocks
-  - simplified args and kwargs with `;`

-- autovivification from Perl/awk

-- Go:
-  - builtin flags syntax
-  - in-memory utf-8 representation of strings (also Rust and Perl)
-    - see FAQ
-  - maybe later: `func` type declaration syntax

-LATER:

-- R language (probably later, need help): data frames, lazy evaluation
-- Honorable mention: Lua: reentrant interpreter.
-However the use of Unix syscalls implies global process state.
-- Lisp: symbol types

-- Types:
-  - MyPy, with Go syntax
-  - func add(x Int, y Int) Int { }
-  - This probably won't happen for a very long time unless someone helps!
-    However I've reserved syntactic room for it.

-### Differences from Python

-- no operator overloading
-- no "accidentally quadratic

-### Paradigms and Style

-- shell is already mix of:
-  - dataflow: concurrent processes and files, pipelines
-    - instead of Clojure's "functions and data", we have "processes and files".
-      Simple.
-Functional.
-Transforming file system trees is a big part of containers.

-  - imperative: the original Bourne shell added this.
-    - "functions" are really procedures; return
-    - iteration constructs: while / for / break / continue
-    - conditional constructs: if / case

-Oil:

-  - getting rid of: ksh.
-Bourne shell is good; ksh is bad because it adds bad string operators.
-    - ${x%%a}  ${x//}  getting rid of all this crap.
-Just use functions.
-    - korn shell arrays suck.
-Replaced with python-like arrays
-    - historical note: usenix 93.   korn shell was  used for GUIs and such!

-- Add Python STRUCTURED DATA.
-  - the problem with PROCESSES AND FILES is that it forces serialization everywhere.
-  - Structured Data in Oil

--  Add **declarative** paradigm to shell.
-  - Package managers like Alpine Linux, Gentoo need declarative formats.
-So do tools like Docker and Chef.

-- Language-Oriented -- internal DSLs.

 ### What Should It Be Used For?

 - System Administration / Distributed Systems / Cloud / Containers